-At the time of writing most schools in most countries have re-opened or have an opening date, but there is no clear idea of the length of time that schools will have to cope with social distancing.
-Whether it is just for the near future, or for a significant part of the next school year, social distancing has important implications for the school timetable.
+At the time of writing, schools in many countries are in 'lockdown' and awaiting an opening date, and it is possible that re-opening will involve social distancing.

+Whether it is just necessary now, or in the future, social distancing has important implications for the school timetable.

-In this version 11c of this paper we look at some of the immediate problems and possible solutions, including how to develop a suitable new timetable if that is necessary.
+In this version 12 of this 'White Paper' we look at some of the problems and possible solutions, including how to develop a suitable new timetable if that is necessary.

-Not all these solutions are needed now, but they may be in future, for example, for a local lockdown.
+Not all these solutions are needed now, but they may be in future.

 While the emphasis here is on secondary schools, many considerations apply to primary schools also.
-In this novel situation inevitably these are suggestions, not tried-and-tested solutions.
+In this novel situation inevitably many of these are suggestions, not tried-and-tested solutions.